 IMPLANT EXCHANGE PROCEDURE AND RECOVERY

 Breast implant exchange is a safe, outpatient procedure that is performed under general anesthesia and typically takes about 1-2 hours, although the exact time will vary depending on the unique details of each patient’s case.
 During the procedure, Dr. Jones will make an incision in the same location as the original incision, in order to remove the original implant, and replace it with the new one, generally in the same pocket (unless implant placement needs to be corrected).
 If the original implant has leaked due to rupture, the leaked fluid will be soaked up with a series of dry sponges.

 Recovery after implant exchange surgery is generally less intensive than the recovery following the initial breast augmentation procedure.
 Incision site pain can typically be managed with OTC pain medication, and patients will be advised to rest for 24-48 hours and to keep a light pressure wrap around the breasts for the first 7 days after surgery.

-If you would like additional information about having your breast implant exchange performed at Wright Jones Plastic Surgery, please do not hesitate to contact our office today.
+If you would like additional information about having your breast implant exchange performed at Muse Plastic Surgery, please do not hesitate to contact our office today.
 We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones.